 The Central landfill site baseline results are not remarkable in themselves.
 Surrounding farming activities exert subtle and varying pressures on surface water and groundwater quality as would be expected.
-The results show that there are no unusually high values for any given water quality indicator, with the exception of the occasional high faecal coliform count.
+Surface water monitoring was not conducted during the 2021-2022 monitoring period due to NPDC's decision in December 2021 not progress with the construction of the landfill.
+However, previous baseline results indicated that there were no unusually high values for any given water quality indicator, with the exception of the occasional high faecal coliform count.
 Water quality overall is good for the headwaters of small stream tributaries in a dairying catchment, however, there may be an emerging trend of increasing conductivity and faecal coliform counts upstream of the northern landfill tributary.